 at $z_i=1,2,3,...$ in the Borel transform $B[R(x)]$ and the $...$ is due to additional logarithmic branch points at $z_i$ which would give formally smaller contributions to $R$, when applying the Laplace transform.

-\item The final step consists of including recursively the effects of the term proportional to $k_1$.
+\item The final step includes recursively the effects of the term proportional to $k_1$.
 A straightforward calculation gives that the net effect of the $k_1$ term is to change the type of pole in $B[R(x)]$ from a simple pole to a general singularity of the form

 \end{enumerate}